koii-network/docs/quickstart/hello-world/update.md

 requirementsTags:
   - type: TASK_VARIABLE
     value: SECRET_WEB3_STORAGE_KEY (required for this task)
-    description: "used to connect web3.storage"
+    description: "used to connect to Spheron"
   - type: TASK_VARIABLE
     value: "SCRAPING_URL"
     description: "URL from which you want to scrape"